consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     Release()

     // SendCross can be called by any user in the subnet to send
-    // an arbitrary cross-message to any other subnet in
+    // an arbitrary cross-net message to any other subnet in
     // the hierarchy.
     // (methodNum = 9)
     SendCross(msg CrossMsgParams)